 - LArSoft Training – links to videos and presentations about LArSoft

-- LArSoft Article – introduction for general public
+- LArSoft Article – short introduction for general public

 - What is LArSoft – explains collaboration versus software aspects of LArSoft